OrigamiKing3612/OrigamiKings-Wikis/orm/Items.md

 ### Energon
 - Can be found between y equals -40 and 70
+- Must be mined with a iron pickaxe or higher

 ### Ore-13
 - Can be found between y equals -30 and 30
+- Must be mined with a iron pickaxe or higher

 ### Transformium
 - Is not an ore and has to be crafted in the Refinery Block